raw-labs/compose-deployment/README.md

 ## System Requirements

+- Docker
-- docker
+- Docker Compose
-- docker-compose
+- OpenSSL
-- openssl
+- Python 3

-The installation has been tested on Linux (Ubuntu).
+The installation has been tested on Ubuntu 20.04 and CentOS 8 (with Docker CE instead of CentOS/RHEL podman).

+### Known Issues

+#### CentOS/RHEL

+On CentOS/RHEL, make sure you are using Docker CE, not podman, as there are incompatibility issues between podman and Docker Compose.

+#### macOS

+On macOS, when launching RAW for the first time you may be prompted to grant permissions to RAW to access your home directory.
+This is expected as RAW requires write access to the directory where it is installed.

 ## Pre-requisites